 A September 25, 2017, press report states that China is developing autonomous unmanned surface vehicles (USVs) for potential use by China's navy that could be equipped with sensors and weapons for tracking and attacking surface ships and submarines.
-A February 3, 2018, press report stated that China had conducted its first test run of an SUV.
+A February 3, 2018, press report stated that China had conducted its first test run of a USV.
+A June 6, 2018, press report stated that a Chinese company had tested a formation of 56 USVs and was "working with the military to develop a 'shark swarm' for sea battles and military patrols."